-But Google isn’t so straightforward, and to advertise effectively, you have to know which network works best for your goals.
+But to advertise effectively, you have to know which network works best for your goals.

-Display ads are ads that appear on the Google Display Network.
+Display ads appear on the Google Display Network.

 The Google Display Network is the set of third-party websites that have agreed to show Google ads.
-But don’t think that limits your options; the Display Network is made up of millions of websites.
+But don’t think that limits your options; the network is made up of millions of websites.

-We’re talking over 2 million, representing 90% of internet users.
-That’s good news for marketers; it means that every ad you run has the potential to appear in front of that 90%.
+We’re talking over 2 million, to be exact, reaching 90% of internet users.
+That’s good news for marketers.
+It means that every ad run has the potential to appear in front of that 90%.

 Display ads aren’t just for websites, and can appear in the following formats: